AlexCsanyi/shopping_cart/README.md

 ## utils/currency.js
 Just a small utility function to handle the display of the prices and total

+# Please let me know any feedback and if you have any questions feel free to contact me anytime
+#### Thank you @octocat :+1:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).